cseanburns/semantic_web_development/src/4c-json-ld-and-schema-org-integration.md

 </script>
 ```

-The above example is based on `SoftwareApplication` Type.
+The above example is based on `SoftwareApplication` type.
 This is declared in the second line with `"@type": "SoftwareApplication"`.
 This type entails a range of properties but also inherits properties from parent/ancestor types.
 That is, since [`SoftwareApplication`][software_application_schema_org] is a descendant/subclass of the `CreativeWork` type,